nrx33/chicago-taxi-duration-predictor/README.md

 * upload the train_batch.zip you downloaded earlier

 * After it says successful import click on close

+##### Run the Pipeline

+* visit http://localhost:6789/ on your web browser

+* on the left sidebar in mage click on pipelines

 * now click on the train_batch pipeline